What You Need to Know to Go Solar in Massachusetts in 2019

-Thanks to a fairly high solar resource and great state policies, Massachusetts is one of the best solar markets in the country.
+Thanks to a fairly high solar resource (roughly the same as the French Riviera) and great state policies (like SMART), Massachusetts is one of the best residential and commercial solar markets in the country.
 Solar energy is today the most cost-effective way for homes, businesses, and institutions in Massachusetts to get control over their energy bills and lock in a reliable cost of energy from a proven solution: the sun.

 ‘Grid-tied’ means that the system will connect to the public utility grid, providing reliable backup power for when there is insufficient sun to power your home, such as at night or on cloudy days.
 Conversely, a grid-tied system also sells excess power to the grid, meaning, when it is sunny and your system is producing more solar power than you can use, you’ll send the power back to the public grid, powering your neighbor’s house and earning you a credit.
 The solar credits you earn can be used against future power consumption from the grid.